terraform-ibm-modules/terraform-ibm-observability-instances/README.md

 module "observability_instances" {
   source  = "terraform-ibm-modules/observability-instances/ibm"
-  version = "latest" # Replace "latest" with a release version to lock into a specific release providers = {
+  version = "X.X.X" # Replace "X.X.X" with a release version to lock into a specific release providers = {
     logdna.at  = logdna.at
     logdna.ld  = logdna.ld